 Leuphana Institute for Advanced Studies (LIAS) in Culture and Society

-The Leuphana Institute for Advanced Studies (LIAS) at Leuphana University of Lüneburg is a research institute that contributes to the development and internationalisation of the university's main research priorities.
-Driven by an international fellowship program, it meets the challenges of a globalised present in a research-based way.
-Located in the university's central building designed by Daniel Libeskind, LIAS’s approach is characterized by interdisciplinary collaboration, university engagement and co-creation.
+The Leuphana Institute for Advanced Studies (LIAS) at Leuphana University of Lüneburg is a research institute that contributes to the development and internationalization of the university’s main research priorities.
+Underpinned by an international fellowship program, it addresses the challenges of a globalized present in a research-based manner.
+Located in the university’s central building designed by Daniel Libeskind, LIAS’s approach is characterized by interdisciplinary collaboration, university engagement, and co-creation.

 Culture and Society

-During the first five years, research will be devoted to promoting diagnostic and critical research in the humanities and social sciences.
-Based on the Lüneburg approach that brings together humanities and social science perspectives, research at LIAS in Culture and Society transcends academic disciplines.
-As a contribution to the potentialisation of society, the institute works to develop new possibilities for shaping the future and expanding our options for thought and action.
+During the first five years, research is devoted to promoting diagnostic and critical research in the humanities, cultural studies, and social sciences.
+Based on the Lüneburg approach, which brings together humanities and social science perspectives, research at LIAS in Culture and Society transcends academic disciplines.
+As a contribution to the potentialization of society, the institute works to develop new possibilities for shaping the future and expanding our options for thought and action.
 It therefore also brings to fruition Leuphana University’s declared goal to actively engage with contemporary societal challenges.
 LIAS in Culture and Society is supported by funds provided by the Lower Saxony Ministry of Science and Culture and the Volkswagen Foundation through the SPRUNG initiative.

 Thinking Across Hemispheres